 The National Operator for Radioactive Waste Management (NO RWM) is the responsible national operator for the Russian nuclear waste management program.

-In 2008, the Nizhnekansky Rock Massif at Zheleznogorsk in Krasnoyarsk Territory was proposed as the location of the deep geological repository for high level waste and used nuclear fuel.
-In 2016, the site was approved.
-Construction of the repository will only occur after a period of research using an Underground Research Laboratory, which is currently under construction at the site.
+In 2008, the Nizhnekansky Rock Massif at Zheleznogorsk in Krasnoyarsk Territory was proposed as the location of the deep geological repository for high-level waste and used nuclear fuel.
+In 2016 the site was approved.
+Construction of the repository will only occur after a period of research using an underground research laboratory, which is currently under construction at the site.

 Slovakia